watcol/qool/README.md

 ## License
 Qool is licensed under the following license:

-- The assets (in `assets/`) is licensed under the Creative Commons Attribution 4.0 International License.
+- The assets (in `assets/`) are licensed under the Creative Commons Attribution 4.0 International License.
 See [LICENSE-CCBY4.0](https://github.com/watcol/qool/blob/main/LICENSE-CCBY4.0).
 - The others are licensed under the MIT license.
   See [LICENSE-MIT](https://github.com/watcol/qool/blob/main/LICENSE-MIT).